chibisnorlax/acnhfaq/index.md

 ### Isabelle
 - Unlocked when you upgrade [Resident Services](#building-unlocks) into a building.
 - Isabelle handles daily announcements and is the point of contact for resident concerns, island evaluations, and personalizing your island's flag and tune.
-- You can talk to Isabelle to reset villagers' clothing, catchphrases throuh the 'Discuss a Resident' option.
-Note: Complaining to her does NOT impact odds of moving out nor impact friendship whatsoever.
+- You can talk to Isabelle to reset villagers' clothing, catchphrases through the 'Discuss a Resident' option.
+  - **Note:** Complaining to her does NOT impact odds of moving out nor impact friendship whatsoever.
   - The way they talk: Resets custom catchphrases, but NOT nicknames or greetings.
   - The way they dress: Resets the villager's custom design as long as it is currently displayed in your Able Sisters.
 If the villager came from a foreign island, you have to have them wear a design from your Able Sisters to be able to reset it.